cyuzuzochanisse-cyber/Chanisse-Portfolio/README.md

 [View our demo]( https://rugira-gyslain.web.app/)
 email: rgyslain@kent.edu , password: pass123

 This project was developed in a google cloud hackathon where my group and I decided to address the fintech industry by solving the 'Inventory management problem' most businesses face using cloud technology.
+If implemented, this would lead to a new era of efficient stock mangement and significantly boost the business financially.

 ---